Kuijen/RT-RP/README.md

 # RT-RP
-A wrapper made for [Gnirehtet](https://github.com/Genymobile/gnirehtet) to streamline usage for Android based VR headsets (Everythign comes bundled inside of the RT-RP insaller)
+A wrapper made for [Gnirehtet](https://github.com/Genymobile/gnirehtet) to streamline usage for Android based VR headsets <br>
+(Everythign comes bundled inside of the RT-RP insaller)

 <h1><strong>What is it?</strong><br></h1>